Vavarooks/Homework5/README.md

     - The CSS holds touch ups to the HTML page.

     - THe HTML holds the bare bones of the page.

-*IGNORE THIS!
-THIS IS TO SEE IF THIS CAN FINNALY FIX ITSELF!!!!!!!!!*